nlpxucan/WizardLM/WizardCoder/README.md

 ### HumanEval

 1. According to the instructions of [HumanEval](https://github.com/openai/human-eval), install the environment.
-2. Run the following script to generate the answer.
+2. Run the following scripts to generate the answer.

+- (1) For WizardCoder-15B-V1.0 (base on StarCoder)
 ```bash
 model="/path/to/your/model"
 temp=0.2